 Diane Tye is Professor in the Department of Folklore, Memorial University.
 She researches intersections of folklore and gender, especially as they relate to foodways.
 She is author of Baking as Biography.
 A Life Story in Recipes (McGill-Queen’s UP, 2010) and co-editor with Pauline Greenhill of Unsettling Assumptions.
 Gender, Tradition, Drag (Utah State UP, 2014).

 Theresa A. Vaughan

 Katrina Wynn is currently a stay at home mom after finishing up her five and a half year contract position as manager of the Northeast Archives of Folklore and Oral History at the University of Maine.
 She has held that position since graduating from Western Kentucky University with a MA in Folk Studies.
-Katrina is the senior co-convener of AFS's Foodways Section and has been a member of the Foodways section since starting graduate school.
+Katrina is the senior co-convener of the American Folklore Society’s Foodways Section and has been a member of the section since starting graduate school.